 You are currently viewing 12 photos from my long layover in Kyiv in 2017 (and a preview of 2 of the best tips for cheap travel)

-I was able to go there for free (not for free with travel rewards, that is obviously easy; for free free!).
+In 2017, we were able to get to Kyiv for free.
+Not for free with travel rewards, that is obviously easy; for free free!
 By applying 4 of our best tips to save on flights, which I’ll detail in a separate logistics post soon.
-I promised a teaser to 2 tips, so that’s the first: learning to save on flights can be very worthwhile.
-To be continued.

 In fact, we’ll have a lot more content to help you stop overpaying for travel like so many people do.
-It honestly fascinates me how much money many of you pay for travel, it’s terrible… at least download our free ebook with 100+ travel tips that has the top 7 most important pro tricks to travel for less!
+It honestly fascinates me how much money many of you pay for travel, it’s terrible… at least download our free ebook with 100+ travel tips with the top 7 most important pro tricks to travel for less!

 Building in Kyiv (photo credit: Andrew D’Amours/Flytrippers)